cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/configs/imapd.conf.txt

     .. startblob sync_repeat_interval

-    ``sync_repeat_interval:`` 1
+    ``sync_repeat_interval:`` 1s

-        Minimum interval (in seconds) between replication runs in rolling replication mode.
+        Minimum interval between replication runs in rolling replication mode.
 If a replication run takes longer than this time, we repeat immediately.
+Prefix with a channel name to only apply for that channel.

-        Prefix with a channel name to only apply for that channel
+        For backward compatibility, if no unit is specified, seconds is assumed.

     .. endblob sync_repeat_interval